EchisholmBsu/project-blackjack/README.md

 Task 5
 --
-Implement the printResult method.

-In Blackjack.java, implement the printResult method so that it prints an appropriate message summarizing the results of a given hand.
+In Blackjack.java, **implement the printResult method** so that it prints an appropriate message summarizing the results of a given hand.

 Here are some special points to keep in mind when writing this method: